0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 | When the node is down & URL is not set to empty > 12 hours  | Salary should be decreased by 50%      |
 | When the node is down & URL is not set to empty > 48 hours  | Storage provider can be replaced     |

 <sup>*</sup> Sanctions (salary impacts) are not compounded.
-If there are few sanctions, the most strict will be applied.
+If there are few sanctions, the most strict one should be applied.

 ## KR4 - Free storage